Kent Automatic Garages: Business chronology

 Kent Automatic Garages were financed by the Kent Garage Investing Corporation of New York City.
 The first garage, at 209–211 East 43rd Street through to 208–210 East 44th Street, opened in February 1929.
-In 1928 the Packard Motor Company sold a plot 100 by 140 ft, which became a 25-story Kent Automatic Garage on 43 West 61st Street (now the Sophia Condominium New York) at the northeast corner with Ninth Avenue.
+In 1928 the Packard Motor Company sold a plot 100 by 140 ft, which became a 25-story Kent Automatic Garage on 43 West 61st Street (now the Sofia condominium building) at the northeast corner with Ninth Avenue.
 The building was a likeness of the Kent Grand Central Station Garage.
 The land adjoined the Packard showrooms and sold for $600,000.
 The garage held 1,000 cars.
 Both garages had been devised by life-insurance salesman Milton A. Kent, who planned to build 15 to 20 such garages across the United States.

 Kent announced the construction of a third garage in Newark, New Jersey, in July 1929.
-By December 1930 the firm had erected a twenty-eight story garage on Quincy Street in Chicago, Illinois, with space for 1,200 cars.
+By December 1930 the firm had erected a 28-story garage on Quincy Street in Chicago, Illinois, with space for 1,200 cars.
 The Wabash-Harrison Garage was built in connection with the $15,000,000 Carew Tower in Cincinnati, Ohio.
 This included a combination 650-room hotel and a 750-car Kent garage.
 Contracts for equipment and the erection of a $2,000,000 parking garage in Philadelphia, Pennsylvania, had been signed.
 Kent planned to build other garages, but it is unknown if they were built.

 The Kent Automatic Garage at 43rd and 44th Streets was sold in a foreclosure sale by Joseph P. Day, on November 13, 1931.
 The property brought $60,000 above liens which totaled $700,000.
 The plaintiff, Fred T. Ley & Co., was the purchaser.